sonalsingh3498/task-management-frontend/README.md

 - Database: MongoDB

 ## Getting Started
-update SERVER_IP value in /src/common/config.js
+1.update SERVER_IP value in /src/common/config.js
 To get IP value type ipconfig in cmd and find IPv4 Address update its value in SERVER_IP

+2.Start the Android emulator from Android Studio by going to Tools > AVD Manager, then selecting and starting your preferred AVD.

 ### Prerequisites

 - Node.js
 - npm or yarn
 - MongoDB
+- Android Studio

 ### Installation